-Indian weddings are always very colorful and fun to photograph!
-We love it when couples in the Washington metro area book us to photograph Indian marriage celebrations.
+Indian weddings are always very colorful, extremely exciting and fun to photograph!
+We love it when couples in the Baltimore metro area book us to photograph Indian marriage celebrations.
 These kinds of marital events are always a swirl of activity and commotion.
-As a result, there are always a million moments for a Washington, DC, wedding photographer to capture on film.
+As a result, there are always a million moments for a Maryland wedding photographer to capture on film.
 Many of those occur simultaneously.
 When they do, we are always glad to be a husband-and-wife photography team.
 Having two cameras working in sync allows us to get pictures of every special moment, no matter when it happens!

-Another thing that we love about photographing Indian weddings in Washington is how they adapt to the local milieu.
-Those marriage celebrations frequently mix elements from the DC metro area with more traditional Indian customs.
-The couple pictured here tied the knot in Baltimore, Maryland, and made the city a part of their nuptials.
+Another thing that we love about photographing Indian weddings in Maryland is how they adapt to the local milieu.
+Those marriage celebrations frequently mix elements from the Baltimore-Washington urban area with more traditional Indian customs.
+The couple pictured here tied the knot in Baltimore and made the city a part of their nuptials.
 They had an outdoor ceremony in Baltimore’s famous Inner Harbor area, exchanging their vows mere feet from the water.
 Their marriage celebrations also took place in the shadow of the historic Seven-Foot Knoll Lighthouse.
 That structure is the oldest screw pile lighthouse in Maryland.